stars-and-signs/stars-and-signs/docs/core_rules/magic.md

 ## Energy Counter

 Each protagonist has an Energy Resource Counter with 5 Energy slots, which they use to power their Magic.
+A protagonist clears all of their filled Energy slots when they Transform and at each Minor Milestone.

-At each Minor Milestone, each protagonist clears all of their filled Energy slots.
+The referee may use the Drain Complication targeting Transformed protagonists, which fills 1 to 10 Energy slots.

 ## Transformation